witchEverly/CLT_simulation/README.md

 The server is divided into two sections: the first section contains the code for server input, the second section contains the code for the histogram plots.
-The server input contains the code for the user input, the histogram plots contain the code to simulate the distributions and generate the histogram plots.
+The server input contains the code for the user input, the histogram plots contain the sample to simulate the distributions and generate the histogram plots.

 # About the Project